Is Tinnitus From Post-Nasal Drip A Cause For Concern?

 Ear Infections, Sinus Infections, and Tinnitus

 Ear infections in the ear canal (outer ear) or, in this case, a middle ear infection can cause a decrease in hearing or temporary hearing loss, which can result in tinnitus.
-Chronic post-nasal drip can result in the temporary loss of hearing (typically conductive hearing loss), which can result in tinnitus.
-Inner ear loss of hearing (called sensorineural hearing loss) can also cause tinnitus, but there is not currently evidence that post-nasal drip has direct effects on the inner ear.
-An audiologic exam can help determine the type and extent of hearing loss.
+Chronic post-nasal drip can result in temporary loss of hearing (typically conductive hearing loss), which can result in tinnitus.
+Inner ear related hearing loss (called sensorineural hearing loss) can also cause tinnitus, but there is not currently evidence that post-nasal drip has direct effects on the inner ear.
+An audiological exam can help determine the type and extent of hearing loss.

 Treating Post-Nasal Drip